GlassBricks/StagedBlueprintPlanning/src/mod-portal/readme.md

 See the tooltips on options for more details.

+### Map settings; set-seed map

+You can set the map generation settings for your project, for example to design blueprints for a set-seed map.
+See the "Sync map gen settings" button in the "Other" tab of the settings window for more details.

 ### Miscellaneous

 If an entity overlaps with another in a higher stage, a red outline will appear where the entity should be, and a warning indicator will appear in all other stages.
 Use the `Staged Build Cleanup Tool` to attempt to revive these.